-These cases are more difficult to anticipate as part of your credit risk management.
+Now that you fully grasp the definition of credit risk, let’s have a look at cases that are more difficult to anticipate as part of your credit risk analysis.

 For example, you have granted a trade credit to a client who uses accounting dissimulation to hide key elements of their commercial or financial situation.
 Their accounts have been doctored and do not reflect their ability to pay when payment is due.

 Naturally, this is often the work of the management or executive team, the only persons in a position to cook the books.